ceilfors/ceilfors.github.io/_drafts/retrospective.md

 would be able to get complex works done.
 It is the development managers' job to ensure that all of the engineers are able to enter the flow state.
-It is too easy for you to be unsympathetic about no-flow problems if you are a manager, because you work in interrupt mode; because you don't need flow.
-You will need to be more observant of the office environment.
-When you see an engineer wearing an earphone, maybe he's wearing to enjoy music, maybe the office is too noisy.
+It is too easy for you to be unsympathetic about no-flow problems if you are a manager, because you work in interrupt mode where no flow is needed.
+You will need to be more observant to the office environment.
+When you see an engineer wearing earphones, maybe he's not wearing them to enjoy music, and maybe the office is too noisy instead.
 All of the engineers will love you when they can get their daily dose of flow.
 Use your power.

 I once heard from a manager about how surprised he were about a team that is incapable of focusing on their work due to the high number of disruptions occurring in the day.
-Now the sad thing is, after a couple of months of working, he eventually said that this problem is not solvable as it is a cultural issue.
+Now the sad thing is, he eventually said that this problem is not solvable as it is a cultural issue.
 This is another example of an unused power.
 It is not this particular manger's fault of course, it's not something changeable by someone on his pay grade.
 Ultimately if a change of culture is needed, the C-Suite must be the one who is responsible